ranja-sarkar/sensor-data/notebook/assignment/readme.md

+In real-time,

--> Instead of classifying each data point, use a model to detect change points where the label transitions.
+-> instead of classifying each data point, use a model to detect change points where the label transitions.

--> Define transition rules to avoid unrealistic segments (e.g. short bursts of ACTIVE in the middle of OFF).
+-> define transition rules to avoid unrealistic segments (e.g. short bursts of ACTIVE in the middle of OFF).

 **Regression Testing**